HaifaIITM/DSAI-PROJECT-GROUP-3/BUGFIXES.md

 # Critical Bug Fixes - ESN Comparison Pipeline

 ## Summary
-This document details the **three critical bugs** discovered and fixed in the ESN sentiment comparison pipeline that were causing unstable and unreliable results.
+This document details the **four critical bugs** discovered and fixed in the ESN sentiment comparison pipeline that were causing unstable and unreliable results.

 ---